StratisSpakouris/sentiment-analysis/README.md

 # sentiment-analysis
-Sentiment analysis of a Shakespeare's play, ''Midsummer''
+Simplistic sentiment analysis of a Shakespeare's play, ''Midsummer''.